agastyawan/DM-21/README.md

 2. Data validation

     The workflow will run the validation.R which will check the new records in data_upload compared to the records in database.
 If there is new record, it will generate new csv file in new_record folder.
-For example the customer data:

     Every step will be recorded in the logfile.

 3. Load data

     The workflow will run the data_load.R which will append the new_record to the database.
-For example customer:

-4. Visualisation
+5. Visualisation

     The workflow will run the visualisation.R which will produce the figure and store it to the folder figure.